 The substance of the showing will be considered by the Examiner only to the extent of determining that it includes an allegation relating to priority of at least one date prior to the effective filing date of the patentee.
-Absent such a date, the deficiency should be pointed out ing to priority of at least one date prior to the effective filing date of the patentee.
 Absent such a date, the deficiency should be pointed out and the copied claims rejected on the patent with a time limit for response under Rule 203.
 If such an allegation is present and the interference is otherwise proper, the Examiner will forward the application and the patented file with form PO-850 for declaration of the interference.
-The Board of Patent Interferences will consider the sufficiency of the showing prior to declaration of the interference (Rule 2001)
+The Board of Patent Interferences will consider the sufficiency of the showing prior to declaration of the interference (Rule claims on the patent.

 Although, aside from dates, the Examiner will not normally attempt any evaluation of the sufficiency of the showing, an exception may be made where it is clear beyond any argument that the showing relates to an invention of a different character from that of the copied claims.
-In such a case, the Examiner may refuse to accept the showing and reject the copied claims on the patent.
+In such a case, the Examiner may refuse to accept the showing and reject the copied